Hank Fort: Early life

-Hank Fort was born as Eleanor Hankins on June 19, 1908, in Nashville, Tennessee.
-She was known by the nickname "Hank".
+Hank Fort was born Eleanor Hankins on June 19, 1908, in Nashville, Tennessee.
+She attended Peabody Demonstration School and Ward–Belmont College, where she became known by the nickname "Hank".
+After graduation, during World War II, she began writing songs and entertaining at army camps.

 Her father, Cornelius Hankins (1863–1946), was a portrait artist.
 He studied with Robert Henri (leader of the "Ashcan School") and with William Merritt Chase in New York.
 Hankins' portraits of political figures and military generals are displayed in the US state capitol buildings of Tennessee, Alabama, Mississippi, and Louisiana.
-Her mother was Maude McGehee.
-Hank Hankins married Walter A. Fort at age 19, in 1928, taking his name; they later divorced.
-Her second marriage, in 1964, was to Bill McAuliffe, an investment broker.
+Her mother, Maude McGehee Hankins, was an artist and a writer of children's verse.